kevinthayes/MSHP2/README.txt

 CHANGES FOR THE FUTURE:
 - Button functionality (there is some backend for these things):
-	- Pressing Deny/Accept should prompt Mr. Feid to send an email (which he should be allowed to send as default or modify)
+	- Pressing Accept/Reject should prompt Mr. Feid to send an email (which he should be allowed to send as default or modify)
-	- Pressing Deny/Accept should update the deny/accept boolean in the database.
+	- Pressing Accept/Reject should update the Accept/Reject boolean in the database.
-	- Pressing Deny and sending the email should remove the particular request from the admin console
+	- Pressing Reject and sending the email should remove the particular request from the admin console and move it to the archive
 	- Pressing Accept and sending the email should switch the button to completed and offer Mr. Feid a way to print the manual form he needs to print.
 - PDF Form Functionality (theere is some backend for these things.)
 	- Mr. Feid should be able to print the form (that one he needs in triplicate) or download the form.